-- 46. The purpose and principles of New Zealand's fisheries legislation and its sustainable utilisation focus is consistent with the objectives of the Convention relating to the conservation of biological diversity and sustainable use of its components. - 47.
-Conservation of aquatic biodiversity and sustainable use of its components can be achieved in various ways and using various tools.
-Implementation should remain flexible and not prescriptive enabling Parties to the Convention to implement them in a way that is appropriate to their culture, economy and regulatory framework. - 47.
+- 38. Our fisheries management system, guided by the purpose and principles of the Fisheries Act with its sustainable utilisation focus, is consistent with the objectives of the Convention. - 39.
+The objective of conserving and sustainably utilising marine biodiversity can be achieved in various ways and using various tools.
+As long as their use is intended to meet the objectives of the convention, the way they are used should remain flexible and not prescriptive enabling the parties to implement them in a way that is appropriate to their culture, economy and regulatory framework. - 40.
 The key here is to identify the outcomes to be achieved and not require them to be achieved through a particular management regime or tool.
-For example, Aichi Target 6 supports this approaching in stating:

-By 2020 all fish and invertebrate stocks and aquatic plans are managed and harvested sustainably, legally and applying ecosystem-based approaches, so that overfishing is avoided, recovery plans and measures are in place for all depleted species, fisheries have no significant adverse impacts on threatened species and vulnerable ecosystems and the impacts of fisheries on stocks, species and ecosystems are within safe ecological limits.

-- 48. Progress has been made to achieve these outcomes in New Zealand, particularly through: - a.
-The setting of catch limits for commercial fisheries under the Quota Management System, managed through a Total Allowable Commercial Catch (TACC).
+Aichi Target 6 supports this approaching in stating: - By 2020 all fish and invertebrate stocks and aquatic plans are managed and harvested sustainably, legally and applying ecosystem-based approaches, so that overfishing is avoided, recovery plans and measures are in place for all depleted species, fisheries have no significant adverse impacts on threatened species and vulnerable ecosystems and the impacts of fisheries on stocks, species and ecosystems are within safe ecological limits. - 41.
+Progress has been made to achieve these outcomes in New Zealand under the Fisheries Act, particularly through: - a.
+The setting of catch limits for fisheries and the introduction of commercial fisheries into the QMS, managed through a Total Allowable Commercial Catch (TACC).
 Management of fish stocks is adaptive and catch limits are reviewed and adjusted to ensure they are sustainable.
-In addition, the allocation to Iwi of quota under the QMS enables Māori to exercise the commercial aspects of their customary fishing right. - b.
-Establishment of a regime to enable management of customary non-commercial fishing by kaitiaki6.
-This enables lwi and hapū and whanau to exercise the non-commercial aspects of their customary fishing right. - c.
-Development of National Plans of Action and Threat Management Plans for key species with which fisheries interact. - d.
-Development of measures to mitigate the effects of fishing on biodiversity, such as sea lion exclusion devices, measures to avoid seabird captures and initiatives to develop new net technologies that are being developed to better avoid unwanted catch. - 49.
-We acknowledge there is more to do -for example to identify the significant fisheries habitats that should be protected from any adverse effects of fishing.
-While therwe is more to do to improve and strengthen our fisheries management regime, the fundamentals of the regime are sound and make it fit for purpose.
+In addition, the allocation to lwi of quota under the QMS enables Maori to exercise the commercial aspects of their customary fishing right - b.
+Establishment of a regime to enable management of customary non-commercial fishing by kaitiaki.
+This was agreed as part of the Fisheries Settlement and provides a framework for Iwi and hapū to exercise the non-commercial aspects of their customary fishing right. - c. development of National Plans of Action and Threat Management Plans for key species with which fisheries interact - d. development of measures to mitigate the effects of fishing on biodiversity, such as sealion excluder devices, measures to avoid seabird captures and initiatives to develop new net technologies that are being developed to better avoid unwanted catch.

+42. We acknowledge there is more to do -for example to identify the significant fisheries habitats that should be protected from any adverse effects of fishing.
+However, is important to note that the purpose and principles of the Fisheries Act make it fit for purpose.
 The emphasis needs to be on improving implementation.
+We are aware that in the early 2000s, the then Ministry of Fisheries did substantial operational policy work on the "front end" of the Act, identifying what its principles, including the environmental principles, are capable of.
+This would be a good policy platform to return to here in New Zealand.

-7. What do we mean by Marine Protected Areas and what is their purpose?
+6. What do we mean by marine protected areas (MPAs) and what is their purpose?